openebs-archive/openebs-docs/docs/configurepools.md

 - `maxPools`

   This value represents the maximum number cStorPool instances to be created.
 In other words if `maxPools` is `3`,  then three nodes are randomly chosen based on the blockDevice name provided in `blockDeviceList` by OpenEBS and one cStorPool instance each will be created on them with provided blockDevice.
 If even number of blockDevices are available per Node and `poolType` as mirrored, then cStorPool instances will be created using mirrored manner.
-If many blockDevice are added on each of the Node and chosen `poolType` as `striped` , the cStorPool instance will created using the mentioned disks on each Node.
+If many blockDevices are added on each of the Node and chosen `poolType` as `striped` , the cStorPool instance will created using the mentioned disks on each Node.

   This value should be less than or equal to the total number of Nodes in the cluster.

 - `blockDeviceList`

-  Select the list of blockDevice CRs in each participating nodes and enter them under `blockDeviceList`.
+  Select the list of claimed blockDevice CRs in each participating nodes and enter them under `blockDeviceList`.
 To get the list of blockDevice claimed CRs, use `kubectl get blockdeviceclaim -n openebs`.
-To know which node a given disk CR belongs, use `kubectl describe blockDevice <blockDevice-cr>`
+To know which node a given claimed blockDevice CR belongs, use `kubectl describe blockDevice <blockDevice-cr>`

   You must enter all the blockDevice CRs manually together from the selected nodes.

-  When the `poolType` = `mirrored` make sure the blockDevice CRs selected from each node are in even number.
+  When the `poolType` = `mirrored` , ensure the blockDevice CRs selected from each node are in even number.
 The data is striped across mirrors.
 For example, if 4x1TB blockDevice are selected on `node1`, the raw capacity of the pool instance of `cstor-disk-pool` on `node1` is 2TB.

   When the `pooltype` = `striped` the number of blockDevice CRs from each node can be in any number, the data is striped across each blockDevice.
-For example, if 4x1TB blockDevice are selected on `node1`, the raw capacity of the pool instance of `cstor-disk-pool` on that `node1` is 4TB.
+For example, if 4x1TB blockDevices are selected on `node1`, the raw capacity of the pool instance of `cstor-disk-pool` on that `node1` is 4TB.

   The number of selected blockDevice CRs across nodes need not be same.
 The claimed blockDevice CRs can be added to the pool spec dynamically as the used capacity gets filled up.